FinchMoscow/AnimatedBar/README.md

 }
 ```

-*Note that `onItemClicked` is not invoked when settings the selected item via `selectedItemId`.*
+*Note that `onItemClicked` is not invoked when setting the selected item via `selectedItemId`.*

-You can use the `selectedItem` property, which returns currently selected item, or null, if no item is selected.
+You can use the `selectedItem` property, which returns the currently selected item, or null, if no item is selected.

 You can also disable animations with the `isAnimationEnabled` property.
 This can be useful, for example, when you load and set items asynchronously and want to set initial item without animations.
 ```kotlin